NORDIC STOCKS - Factors to watch on Oct 30

 The Finland's largest construction group reported quarterly

-offset some of the hit from weak residential sales at its key
+sales offset some of the hit from weak residential sales at its

 YIT's core operating profit fell to 33.5 million euros ($42